Sagebrush

 • Sagebrush burns quickly and produces relatively rough smoke compared to other herbal options

-• While Artemisia species contain biologically active compounds like camphor and thujone, their effects when inhaled as smoke remain poorly understood
+• While Artemisia species contain biologically active compounds like camphor and thujone, their effects when inhaled remain poorly understood

 • Smoking temperature may influence compound activation and the overall experience